learnbyexample/Command-line-text-processing/README.md

 ---

 :warning: :warning: I'm no longer actively working on this repo.
-Instead, I've been converting existing chapters into ebooks (see [ebook section](#ebooks) below for links), available under the same license.
-These ebooks are better formatted, updated for newer versions of the software, includes exercises, solutions, etc. Once all the chapters have been converted, I'll be archiving this repo.
+Instead, I've converted existing chapters into ebooks (see [ebook section](#ebooks) below for links), available under the same license.
+These ebooks are better formatted, updated for newer versions of the software, includes exercises, solutions, etc. Since all the chapters have been converted, I'm archiving this repo.

 ---